 “Wine is one of the most civilized things in the world and one of the most natural things of the world that has been brought to the greatest perfection…” said Ernest Hemingway.

 The true wine connoisseur is, of course, a collector.
 Many of them dedicate entire rooms to storing their prized bottles.
 But since most of us do not own a wine cellar, we get by with what space we have for our bottles.

 There are all kinds of built-in, temperature-controlled wine storage options for those who lack the space but not the love of wine.
 As always, however, we here at OBN enjoy making our own.

 How to Make a Single-Bottle Wine Rack

-This project is perfect those who enjoy wine but only buy expensive bottles for special occasions.
+This wine rack project is perfect for those who enjoy wine but only buy expensive bottles for special occasions.
 Those who have more extensive wine collections will appreciate the finished product as a delightful addition to their wine storage and home decor.

 Here is how you can build a charming single-bottle wine rack from a few pallets.

 - Circular saw

 - Jig saw

 - 1/2″ flat drill bit